Informasjonsforvaltning/fdk-rdf-parse-event-publisher/README.md

 the [architecture documentation](https://github.com/Informasjonsforvaltning/architecture-documentation) wiki.
 For more specific context on this application, see the **Harvesting** subsystem section.

+## Getting Started
+These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 Ensure you have the following installed: